rust-lang/async-book/src/08_example/04_tests.md

 # Testing the TCP Server
 Let's move on to testing our `handle_connection` function.

 First, we need a `TcpStream` to work with.
-In an end-to-end or integration test, we might want a to make a real TCP connection to test our code.
+In an end-to-end or integration test, we might want to make a real TCP connection to test our code.
 One strategy for doing this could be to connect to `localhost` on port 0.
 Port 0 isn't a valid UNIX port, but it'll work for testing.